 More and more often, scholarly publications are openly accessible without subscription.
-Learn why authors and publishers are moving to this model and how publications make it to the open web.
+Learn why authors and publishers are moving to this model.

 UC seeks to expand the reach and impact of UC scholarship by enabling scholarly articles authored by all UC employees to be freely shared with readers worldwide, regardless of the original site of publication.
 Deposit your scholarly articles, get a waiver for your publisher, or learn more about how to participate in the UC OA Policies.